Wine is one of the oldest drinks known to man.

 Can you drink wine that is still fermenting?

-Yes, you can taste wine that is still fermenting, and this is recommended to do.
+Yes, you can taste wine still fermenting, which is recommended.
 This will allow you to evaluate the wine and see what it is like during every stage.
-If your wine does not turn out tasting how you’d expect it to, then tasting it during each step can help you find out when the problem occurred and make changes.
+If your wine does not taste how you’d expect it to, then tasting it during each step can help you find out when the problem occurred and make changes.

 How long does it take to turn grapes into wine?

 It takes about three years to turn grapes into wine.
-This is including the time it takes to plant the grape seeds, harvest them, and turn them into wine.
+This includes the time it takes to plant the grape seeds, harvest them, and turn them into wine.

 Interested in learning more about wine?
 Check out our other blogs: